FAQs

 If you purchased a product from Amazon’s UK-based e-commerce marketplace at Amazon.co.uk period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023, you may be eligible to participate in the collective claim.
 It is estimated that the proposed class comprises approximately 51.8 million people.

-People who are not domiciled in the UK, on a date that will be set by the Tribunal, will need to opt-in if they want to be part of the claim.
-They will be able to do this on the website at a later stage.
+People who are were not domiciled in the UK on 27 November 2025 will need to opt-in if they want to be part of the claim.

 There will be no cost or fee whatsoever for class members to be included in this claim.